 Advanced persistent threats (APTs) are prolonged cyber attacks performed by highly skilled cybercriminal groups who aim to steal data or cause long-term disruption of operations.
 They are commonly aimed at government agencies, larger corporations, and critical infrastructure.

-APTs are meticulously planned and executed so as not to draw any attention or trigger alarms.
+APTs are meticulously planned and executed to avoid drawing attention or triggering alarms.
 Once within a system, they move laterally and stay there for as long as possible, planting multiple backdoors to ensure access even if an entry point is discovered and closed.

-APT attacks monitor network activity and over time extract valuable information, such as intellectual property, military secrets, or sensitive government data.
-They remain undetected thanks to encryption, deleting logs, and mimicking normal network traffic.
-To combat APT attacks, organizations must implement advanced security measures, including anomaly detection, behavioral analytics, and continuous monitoring of network traffic, and strong incident response protocols.
+APT attacks monitor network activity and, over time, extract valuable information, such as intellectual property, military secrets, or sensitive government data.
+They remain undetected thanks to encryption, deleting logs, and mimicking regular network traffic.
+To combat APT attacks, organizations must implement advanced security measures, including anomaly detection, behavioral analytics, continuous monitoring of network traffic, and strong incident response protocols.

 10. Drive-by Attacks

 Drive-by attacks install malware, such as ransomware, spyware, and trojans, onto computers through vulnerable web pages.
 They do not require any action from the victim, such as downloading a malicious file; the attack is triggered simply by visiting an unsecured website.
-Drive-by attacks easily spread to a wide audience and are hard to avoid as they can appear even on trusted websites.
+Drive-by attacks easily spread to a broad audience and are hard to avoid, as they can appear even on trusted websites.

 The compromised code is usually injected into the webpage through suspicious advertising content or by hacking the website.
 When a user visits the website, the code exploits browser or plugin vulnerabilities to install malware on their computer.